hx2A/py5website/tutorials/py5-modes.rst

     test = TestSketch()
     test.run_sketch()

-As before, the call to :doc:`run_sketch` will not return until the sketch exits, unless if it is running from a Jupyter notebook or the IPython console.
+As before, the call to :doc:`run_sketch` will not return until the Sketch exits, unless if it is running from a Jupyter Notebook or the IPython console.

-When developing in Jupyter notebooks, Module Mode is the more convenient choice.
+When developing in Jupyter Notebooks, Module Mode is the more convenient choice.

-Class mode will let you run multiple sketches at the same time.
-This cannot be done in Module Mode.
+Class mode will let you run multiple Sketches at the same time.
+This cannot be done in Module Mode or Imported Mode.

 .. caution::